NordicHPC/sonar/README.md

 below.
 Consumers should assume that new fields may appear, and should not treat records with unknown field names as errors.
 Broadly we would like to guarantee that fields never change meaning.

+Integer fields will tend to be truncated toward zero, not rounded or rounded up.

 The field names and their meaning are:

 `v` (required): The record version number, a semantic version number on the format `n.m.o`.